simdjson/simdjson_talks/cppcon2025/cppcon_2025_slides.md

 That's it.

 No macros.
-No code generation.
+No class/struct instrusion.
 No external tools.
 Just simdjson leveraging C++26 reflection.

 ---